Skyler Hallinan

 Skyler

-I am a Computer Science Ph.D. student at the University of Southern California advised by Xiang Ren and currently a research intern at Samaya AI.
+I am a Computer Science Ph.D. student 🤖🧑💻 at the University of Southern California advised by Sai Praneeth Karimireddy and Xiang Ren.
 Previously, I completed a B.S./M.S. in computer science at the University of Washington, where I was fortunate to work with Yejin Choi.
-I also previously completed research internships at Apple and Amazon AWS.
+I also concurrently completed a B.S. in bioengineering 🧬🛠️.
+I also previously completed research internships at Samaya AI, Apple, and Amazon AWS.

 Links: [Google Scholar] [Twitter] [Github] [CV] [Bio] [Semantic Scholar]